Skip to content

 These tests are long (typically 2-3 days in the lab) because they require simulating complex network scenarios.

 OTA tests measure the radio performance of the complete product in its enclosure, antennas included.
-CTIA-defined methodologies adopted by PTCRB.
+Methodologies come from the CTIA Certification Test Plan for Wireless Device Over-the-Air Performance, adopted by PTCRB.

 Measures total radiated power by the product in all directions: